YaleDHLab/dhlab-site/_projects/vogue.md

   - Text Analysis
   - Visual Analysis

+tags:
+  - Literature
+  - Photographs

 dhlab_project: true
 ---

 ### Overview

-Few magazines can boast being continuously published for over a century, familiar and interesting to wideaudiences, full of iconic pictures — and also completely digitized and marked up as both text and images.
-Robots Reading Vogue demonstrates the possible forms humanistic research can take when you have 2,700 covers, 400,000 pages, and 6 TB of data.
-Experiments include topic models, n-gram searches, and colormetric analysis.
+Few magazines can boast being continuously published for over a century, familiar and interesting to wide audiences, full of iconic pictures, and also completely digitized and marked up as both text and images. *Robots Reading Vogue* demonstrates the possible forms humanistic research can take when you have 2,700 covers, 400,000 pages, and 6 TB of data.
+Experiments include topic models, N-gram searches, and colormetric analysis.